Cistern/sflow/README.md

 }
 ```

-Compatibility guarantees
+API guarantees
 ---
-API compatibility is *not guaranteed*.
+API stability is *not guaranteed*.
 Vendoring or using a dependency manager is suggested.

 Reporting issues
 ---